Fieldays® Tractor Pull Entrant Guide

 Entry Fees and Payment Options

 The entry process will conclude by directing you to a payment portal where each entry must be accompanied by a payment.
-This entry fee is inclusive of GST and a credit card service fee.
+The entry fee is inclusive of GST and a credit card service fee.

 Disqualification